lupyuen/lupyuen.github.io/src/zig.md

 In future might be possible to build LoRaWAN IoT Apps in Zig

-Why not rewrite in Rust?
+Why not rewrite in Zig (or another modern language)?
 Because we will have trouble syncing future updates to the C code

 # What's Next